robusta-dev/robusta/docs/index.rst

 * Add missing context to Prometheus alerts and filter out false alarms
 * Reduce the volume of flooded alert channels with prebuilt fixes
-* Monitor changes to Kubernetes resources
+* Notify on changes to Kubernetes resources and check for problems after updates
 * Benefit from open source playbooks written by other companies

 You can use Robusta as: